Resolvent of the Laplacian on geometrically finite hyperbolic manifolds: Spectral decomposition when is an elementary parabolic group

 \subsection{The radial Fourier-Bessel decomposition}

 Using the spectral decomposition on $L^2(SF)$, we have reduced $\Delta_F$ to the family of ordinary differential operators $\{\Delta_I\}_{I \in \calI}$.
 It follows from standard ODE theory that $\mbox{spec}\,(\Delta_I) = [b_I^2, \infty)$, and that this spectrum is purely absolutely continuous.
 Our next goal is to describe the continuous spectral decomposition associated to each $\Delta_I$.
-The fact that the threshold $b_I^2$ depends on $I$, and in particular that the set of all such values has a sequence converging to $0$ if the cusp is irrational is the cause of the main difficulties below when summing over $I$.
-However, for the moment, we are still analyzing each operator $\Delta_I$ in turn.
+The fact that the threshold $b_I^2$ depends on $I$, and in particular that the set $\{b_I^2\}$ accumulates at $0$ if the cusp is irrational is the cause of the main difficulties below when summing over $I$.
+However, for the moment, we are still analyzing each operator $\Delta_I$ individually.

-The spectral decomposition for $\Delta_I$ is determined by its spectral measure, which in turn, is given via Stone's formula in terms of the resolvent.
+The spectral decomposition for $\Delta_I$ is determined by its spectral measure, which in turn is given via Stone's formula in terms of the resolvent.
 Thus consider the family of equations

 If we conjugate with $r^{-(n-k-2)/2}$ and set $\la = t^2 + b_I^2$, then this can be recognized as a Bessel equation: